BenSpectorOS/BenSpectorOS.github.io/projects/runtime/README.md

 This file is where we are going to be writing our code for the next couple of steps.

-# Step 10 - Creating Your First Obstacle
+# TODO 7 - Create a Hitzone for your First Obstacle

 An obstacle is the simplest element in our game.
 It moves at a fixed speed toward Halle as the game progresses.
 The obstacle must be avoided by either jumping or ducking and cannot be destroyed by being shot with Halle's gun.
 If the obstacle collides with Halle, Halle takes damage.
 If Halle takes enough damage, she dies and the game is over.